peteroupc/CBOR/docs/PeterO.Cbor.CBORException.md

     public CBORException();

+Initializes a new instance of the class.

-Initializes a new instance of the CBORException class.
+Initializes a new instance of the class.